Frequently Asked Questions

 How do I know if I am a right fit for your telehealth (online counseling)?

-Telehealth (online counseling) may be the right choice for you if you are an adult who is in the State of Calfornia and if you cannot or do not want to come in to my office for whatever reason (i.e. not being able to drive, severe social anxiety, far from my office, busy schedule).
+Telehealth (online counseling) may be the right choice for you if you are in the State of Calfornia and if you cannot or do not want to come in to my office for whatever reason (i.e. not being able to drive, severe social anxiety, far from my office, busy schedule).

 If you live in an area where counseling is expensive, my services might be the right fit for you because my fee is affordable.